 -Communication difficulties with or between doctors or other providers

 -Denial of rights regarding your (or someone else's) healthcare

 -Problems amongst family members about how best to deal with the interests of a loved one

 -The tyranny of time/distance-when you are too far from someone or too busy to effectively support them

--The declining health and functionality of an aged relative. respite care Sydney
+-The declining health and functionality of an aged relative either at home or in residential care. respite care Sydney

 How does a patient advocate work?

 WE SUPPORT & ADVOCATE FOR YOU ACROSS ALL AREAS OF HEALTH CARE:

 -monitoring and collaboration with hospital and medical care

 -supervision of the transition from hospital to home or nursing home